Yanks' Cashman backs Boone to turn `slings' into 'bouquets' - WHIZ News

 Cashman said he would wait until after the season to evaluate his moves ahead of the Aug.
 2 trade deadline, which including obtaining Frankie Montas from Oakland and Andrew Benintendi from Kansas City, and dealing Jordan Montgomery to St. Louis for injured center fielder Harrison Bader, expected back next month.

-Montas is 0-1 with a 9.00 ERA in three starts, and Benintendi entered with a .211 batting average and seven RBIs in 23 games.
+Montas is 0-1 with a 9.00 ERA in three starts, and Benintendi is batting .228 with nine RBIs in 24 games for the Yankees.

 “We’re going to reinforce what we got and double down on it,” Cashman said.
 “And I believe that that’s the right track with these guys.
 They’re hearing it.
 They’re feeling it, they know it.
 They’re not afraid of it.
 And if they could turn the narrative to more positive yesterday, they would have done it by now.
 But they’re not afraid to keep pushing through it until we push through it.”